 Kratom comes from a tropical tree in the coffee family, Mitragyna speciosa, which is indigenous to Southeast Asia.
 Low doses of it have cocaine-like stimulatory effects and are used to overcome fatigue.
 Higher doses have opium-like sedative effects used in traditional medicines as a substitute for opium.

-Reports suggest that 40 million Americans have purchased kratom online for the management of chronic pain or to mitigate opioid withdrawal.
+Reports suggest that 40 million Americans have purchased kratom online for the management of chronic pain or to mitigate opioid withdrawal, putting it head to head with CBD oil in that regard.

 The active ingredients in kratom bind to the same cellular receptors as heroin or morphine, but it also binds to two other receptors, accounting for its different effects.
 And like heroin or morphine, kratom produces dependence.